skriths/rag-edr/readme/IMPLEMENTATION_STATUS.md

 **Status:** Proof-of-Concept / Research Demo

-⚠️ **Not Hackathon-ready:** This system is for demonstration and research purposes.
+⚠️ This system is for demonstration and research purposes.
 Production deployment requires:
 - Authentication and authorization
 - Rate limiting and DDoS protection
 - Compliance logging (GDPR, SOC 2, etc.)